veertuinc/anka-docs/intel/Anka Build Cloud/Troubleshooting Guides and Logs/logs/_index.md

 weight: 1
 ---

+{{< hint info >}}
-> You might be interested in changing the verbosity of the following logs.
+You might be interested in changing the verbosity of the following logs.
 If so, you can set the `ANKA_LOG_LEVEL` ENV to an integer greater than 0 and restart the controller.
 See [our Configuration Reference]({{< relref "intel/Anka Build Cloud/configuration-reference.md#logging" >}}) for more details.
+{{< /hint >}}

-# Linux / Docker Package
+## Linux / Docker Package

 Anka controller and registry services can run with linux, using docker containers. logs are available via the controller dashboard , docker logs and via directories in correspondence with anka services.
-Generally, log files are created for each vm upon vm start .
+Generally, log files are created for each vm upon vm start.

 Anka controller is responsible for cleaning unused vms logs.

 ### Anka Controller

 1. By Docker logs command : `docker logs --follow <Name of the container running the controller> `